WildCoLab/GitHub-Resources/README.md

 https://happygitwithr.com/ The getting set up with the R and GutHub.
 These are th materials developed with UBC's Stat545 course.

+https://learning.nceas.ucsb.edu/2020-02-RRCourse/version-control-with-git-and-github.html Some nice sections on collaboration in GitHub nested within a course on Reproducible Research!

 ## Thinking about lab workflows